Local Weed Company Might Test Lindahl's 'Arms Out' Trademark - Racket

 Through his mastery of our dopey media, Kris Lindahl—the strange-tweetin’, doomed-Zillow-partnerin’, lake-lovin’ local real estate tycoon—spun his ubiquity into a full-on news cycle by trademarking his famous “arms out” billboard pose.
 (Multiple readers pointed out that Lindahl’s gesture is similar to one made famous by Jesus Christ, the famously crucified Christian leader, though that’d likely only be a legal conflict if Christ also hustled houses.)
 Months later, last August, Lindahl laid down the law, suing a Canadian counterpart whose arms-out Realtor marketing appeared eerily similar to his.

 Which brings us to last week: Mike Norton, co-owner of THC edibles brand Baja Ontario, tells Racket that he attempted to run a parody billboard campaign featuring the image you see above—that’s Norton, arms outstretched.
-(Disclaimer: Baja Ontario is an occasional Racket sponsorship partner.)
+(Full disclosure: Baja Ontario is an occasional Racket sponsorship partner.)
 Problem is, he says, billboard company OUTFRONT Media was hesitant to green-light the ads due to concerns over Lindahl’s trademark.
-“Kris Lindahl isn’t the only person with arms and a beard, this trademark is fucking absurd,” Norton says, adding that his company is exploring whether it’s worth the legal risk to plow ahead anyway.
+“Kris Lindahl isn't the only person with arms and a beard, this trademark is fucking absurd,” Norton says, adding that his company is exploring whether it’s worth the legal risk to plow ahead anyway.
 When reached for comment, Lindahl told Racket: “While I appreciate you reaching out, I can’t comment on this.
 I wish Mike and his company well.”

 You Have One Job, Michelle